sj-simmons/numlib/README.rst

 numlib
 ======

-Tools for number theory.
+Tools for number theory in pure Python.

 ============
 Installation
 ============

-First, install `polylib <https://pypi.org/project/polylib/>`_ and then

 .. code-block::